Pacific Southwest, Region 9: Superfund

 The previous (second) Five-Year Review (FYR) for the Riverbank Army Ammunition Plant (RBAAP) in Riverbank, California was finalized in September 2006.
 The RBAAP was put on the Base Realignment and Closure (BRAC) list in 2005, and is undergoing closure and transfer to the City of Riverbank Local Redevelopment Authority.
 The third FYR completed in September 2011 concluded that:

 Overall, the groundwater extraction and treatment system and landfill cover remedial actions are functioning as designed and are operated and maintained in an appropriate manner.
 However, groundwater pump and treat specified in the ROD for chromium and cyanide removal has not been fully successful for removal of residual chromium in some areas (US Army, 2011), but appears to be more effective for cyanide removal.
 Therefore, Ahtna (AGSC, 2009) has recommended in situ chromium reduction for the site.
-An Explanation of Significant Differences (ESD #1) has been developed to describe this.
+An Explanation of Significant Differences (ESD #1) was completed in 2013 to describe this.

 The Army will implement land use controls (LUCs) / institutional controls (ICs) for the Riverbank Army Ammunition Plant through deed restrictions.